 The starter that you remove before feeding is the "unfed sourdough starter" (aka sourdough starter discard).

 Some people choose to throw away the starter (hence the term "discard").
 I don’t like to waste anything, and this is where creativity comes in to it.

-I've developed many ideas that use the unfed starter, like bagels, pretzels, shortcrust pastry, and pizza dough.
-Plus there are sweet pastries like pumpkin cake, banana bread, and the aforementioned gingerbread.
+I've developed many ideas that use the unfed starter, like bagels, pretzels, shortcrust pastry, rye bread, and pizza dough.
+Plus there are sweet pastries like pumpkin cake, banana bread, spice cake, and the aforementioned gingerbread.